ng-david/expense-aws-public/README.md

 4. Select all the contents of this directory and zip them up.

-5. It should now successfully deploy on AWS Elastic Beanstalk
+5. The zip file should now successfully deploy on AWS Elastic Beanstalk